NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/execution.md

 Deploying a module means executing all of its futures, which in turn requires executing all of their dependencies, which may come from different modules.

-To decide the right order of execution, Hardhat Ignition creates a graph of futures, including those in your module, and those in submodules.
-In this graph, edges represent [explicit or implicit dependencies between futures](../guides/creating-modules.md#dependencies-between-futures).
+To decide the right order of execution, Hardhat Ignition creates a graph of `Future` objects, including those in your module, and those in submodules.
+In this graph, edges represent [explicit or implicit dependencies between `Future` objects](../guides/creating-modules.md#dependencies-between--future--objects).

 Using this graph, Hardhat Ignition will create different execution batches.
-Each batch has a set of futures that can be executed in parallel.
+Each batch has a set of `Future` objects that can be executed in parallel.

-The first batch will contain futures that meet one of these rules:
+The first batch will contain `Future` objects that meet one of these rules:

 - It has started executing in a previous run and has neither completed nor failed.
 - It has no dependency.
 - All of its dependencies were succesfully executed in a the previous run.

-The successive batches will have futures whose dependencies are included in the batches preceding it.
-For example, batch 4 would have futures whose dependencies were executed in a previous run, or are included in the batches 1, 2 or 3.
+The successive batches will have `Future` objects whose dependencies are included in the batches preceding it.
+For example, batch 4 would have `Future` objects whose dependencies were executed in a previous run, or are included in the batches 1, 2 or 3.

 This batching process is run before starting to execute, and the batches are not updated during the execution.

-When Hardhat Ignition starts executing a batch, it will wait until all its futures are complete before executing the next batch.
+When Hardhat Ignition starts executing a batch, it will wait until all its `Future` objects are complete before executing the next batch.

 ## `Future` execution